breatheco-de/content/README.md

 ### Command Line Interface

-A small command line tool has been developm to help manage the lessons
+A small command-line tool has been developed to help manage the lessons

 ```
 node ./src/utils/cli.js update_lesson --slug all --statusTo draft --statusFrom null